Almost Kahler forms on rational 4-manifolds: Abstract

 \section{Abstract}

 We study Nakai-Moishezon type question and Donaldson's ``tamed to compatible" question for almost complex structures on rational four manifolds.
-By exploring Taubes' subvarieties--current--form technique in \cite{T1} we give affirmative answers of these two questions for all tamed almost complex structures on $S^2$ bundles over $S^2$ as well as for many geometrically interesting tamed almost complex structures on other rational four manifolds, including the del Pezzo ones.
+By extending Taubes' subvarieties--current--form technique to $J-$nef genus $0$ classes, we give affirmative answers of these two questions for all tamed almost complex structures on $S^2$ bundles over $S^2$ as well as for many geometrically interesting tamed almost complex structures on other rational four manifolds, including the del Pezzo ones.